MEL-PREP: EAT LIKE A PHD NUTRITIONIST-JANUARY

 COMPLEX CARBS:

-Carbs are your body’s preferred fuel and when slowly digested carbohydrates help you have sustained energy without that crash.
-Wholegrains, legumes, vegetables, fruits are great sources and they are also usually come paired with fibre, vitamins, minerals, and often plant-protein (such as beans, peas).
+Carbs are your body’s preferred fuel source.
+This meal-prep utilises complex carbohydrates which help you have sustained energy (a.k.a no afternoon crash!).
+Wholegrains, legumes, vegetables, fruits are great sources because they come packed with fibre, vitamins, minerals, and often plant-protein (such as beans, peas).

 HEALTHY FATS:

-Fats help your body absorb fat-soluble vitamins (D, E, K, A), support hormone production.
-It also slows down digestion and helps you feel fuller for longer.
+Fats help your body certain vitamins (e.g., D, E, K, A) and they also help support healthy hormone production.
+Incorporating a source of fat at every meal also slows down digestion and helps you feel fuller for longer.

 JOY:

 Of course, the most important nutrient: joy.
-Noruishing our bodies does not only mean to focus on the micros and macros.
+Nourishing our bodies does not only mean we need to focus on the micros and macros.
 Enjoyment is just as essential for sustainable, long-term habits and health.
-These recipes will make you want to jump out of bed, they are so delicious.
+And these recipes will make you want to jump out of bed, they are so delicious.

 So, what is on the menu this week?